Harsh-Kesharwani/system-health-monitor/README.md

 Historical metrics are kept for 30 days by default.
 This can be configured in the application settings.

 ## 🌐 Deployment

-### Deploy to Railway

-1. Create a new project on Railway
-2. Connect your GitHub repository
-3. Add the environment variables
-4. Deploy the application

 ### Deploy to Render